rayyjeb/picco-food-website/README.md

 ![Screenshot 2023-12-02 151924](https://github.com/rayyjeb/picco-food-website/assets/142793649/e875c322-764f-41f2-90eb-84abbb40ce61)

 **Features**

-**Random Meal Suggestions:** Get quick and diverse meal suggestions with just a click.
+**Random Meal Suggestions:**
+Get quick and diverse meal suggestions with just a click.
+**Easy Navigation:**
-**Easy Navigation:** Simple and intuitive design for a seamless user experience.
+Simple and intuitive design for a seamless user experience.
+**Cooking Made Effortless**
-**Cooking Made Effortless: **Take the guesswork out of meal planning and enjoy stress-free cooking.
+Take the guesswork out of meal planning and enjoy stress-free cooking.

 **Getting Started**
 **Prerequisites**

 Web browser with JavaScript enabled

 **Usage**

 Visit **(https://picco-pickthebest.netlify.app/)**
 Click on the suggestions or explore various categories for meal ideas.
 Enjoy hassle-free meal planning and cooking!

 **Contributing**

 If you'd like to contribute to Meal Hub, please follow these steps:
 Fork the repository.

 Create a new branch (git checkout -b feature/your-feature-name).

 Commit your changes (git commit -m 'Add some feature').

 Push to the branch (git push origin feature/your-feature-name).

 Open a pull request.

 **Acknowledgments**
 Thanks to https://www.themealdb.com/ for providing meal data.

 Inspiration for the project from the daily struggle of deciding what to cook.

 Contact

 If you have any questions or suggestions, feel free to reach out to Sarvesh at rajabshoukathis@gmail.com.